pgxn/pgxnclient/docs/usage.rst

 ``pgxn install``
 ----------------

-Download, build and install a distribution on the local system.
+Download, build, and install a distribution on the local system.

 Usage: